ramblingsofadev/docs/exception-handling.md

 <h2 id="problem-details-exception-renderer">Problem Details Exception Renderer</h2>

-`ProblemDetailsExceptionRenderer` is provided out of the box to simplify rendering problem details API responses for Aphiria applications.
+`ProblemDetailsExceptionRenderer` is provided out of the box to simplify rendering <a href="https://tools.ietf.org/html/rfc7807" target="_blank">problem details</a> API responses for Aphiria applications.
 This renderer tries to create a response using the following steps:

 1. If a [custom mapping](#custom-problem-details-mappings) exists for the thrown exception, it's used to create a problem details response
 2. If no mapping exists, a default 500 problem details response will be returned